Reentry Essentials: The Role of Corrections in Reentry

 Collaborating with other service systems and community-based organizations is crucial to the success and sustainability of recidivism-reduction efforts.
 Corrections agencies can share resources and information with the myriad agencies equipped to address the diverse needs of people under correctional supervision, such as education, employment, housing, health, behavioral health, and family support.
 Corrections officers can also work with victims’ services and with victims directly to help them receive financial compensation, which can aid in both the victim’s recovery and holding the person who committed the crime accountable.
 At the policy level, corrections agencies are engaging elected officials to champion effective programs and inform state- and county-wide improvements.

-- Community-Based Organizations and Corrections Agencies: Relationship-Building Questionnaire
+- Community-Based Organizations and Corrections Agencies: Relationship-Building Questionnaire (appendix A)

 - How Correctional Agencies Can Develop and Implement Collaborative Comprehensive Case Plans

 - The Integrated Reentry and Employment Strategies Pilot Project

 - New England Conference Highlights Regional Approach to Reentry

 - With Help from Partners, Iowa Department of Corrections Tackles Statewide Recidivism

 - Financial Support for Victims of Crime: A Quick Guide for Corrections and Community Supervision Officers

 - Face to Face Initiative